Homosexuality and Methodism: Free Methodist Church

+Global Methodist Church

+The Global Methodist Church formed out of schism and disaffiliation from the United Methodist Church over disputes about human sexuality.
+The Global Methodist Church is against same-sex marriage.
+Being in a same-sex relationship is a chargeable offense for clergy in the GMC.
+The Global Methodist Church's definition of gender is not inclusive of transgender people.

 Italian Methodist Church

-The Union of Methodist and Waldensian Churches, of which the Italian Methodist Church is a part of, voted in 2010 to bless same-sex relationships.
+The Union of Methodist and Waldensian Churches, of which the Italian Methodist Church is a part, voted in 2010 to bless same-sex relationships.
 LGBT-affirming church leaders said "the references to homosexuality in the Bible needed to be understood taking into account issue of culture and interpretation, to avoid the danger of Biblical fundamentalism."

 Methodist Church of Great Britain

 At the annual Methodist Conference in 1993 in Derby, following long debate at all levels of the Church's life on the basis of a detailed report, the British Methodist Church considered the issues of human sexuality.
 The Derby Conference in 1993 passed a series of Resolutions which still stand.
 These resolutions are as follows: